lubojr/naucse.python.cz/lessons/beginners-en/modules/index.md

 single file (e.g., the script becomes too long, parts of code repeat in different scripts).

 Can we organize our code better than that?
-The answer is *yes*, with the Python *modules*.

 # Modules